 TIPS FROM AUTISTIC-LGBTQIA+ YOUNG ADULTS

-It is not uncommon for Autistics to also identify as LGBTIQA+.
-Young adult members of our I CAN team who have this lived experience offer their support and resources for young people who are forming their own identities and advice for the adults in their lives.
-Read our Tip Sheet or watch the Webinar discussion below.
+There is a significant overlap between the Autistic and LGBTIQA+ communities.
+Young adult members of our I CAN team who have this lived experience offer their support and resources for young people and advice for the adults in their lives.
+Read our tip sheet or watch the webinar below

-♦ I CAN Network Webinars: Insights from Autistic LGBTIQA+ Young Adults (Feb 2020) • Autistic, LGBTIQA+ and Proud (August 2018)
+♦ I CAN Network Webinars: Supporting Autistic LGBTIQA+ Young People (Nov 2021) Insights from Autistic LGBTIQA+ Young Adults (Feb 2020) • Autistic, LGBTIQA+ and Proud (August 2018)

 ♦ Trans 101 – The Basics by Minus 18